opal/opal.github.io/source/docs/getting_started.html.md

 # app/application.rb

 require 'opal'
+require 'jquery'
 require 'opal-jquery'

 Document.ready? do
   alert "jquery is ready!"
 end
 ```

+**Note**: you must supply your own version of jquery, as opal-jquery just wraps
+and existing instance.
+Place `jquery.js` into `app/` for the require system to
+find it.
+You can also use `Zepto` instead.

 Restart the server, and visit the page!
 Go to the
 [opal-jquery homepage](http://github.com/opal/opal-jquery) for more documentation.